ethereum/casper/README.md

 NOTE: In addition to the two helper contracts `msg_hasher` and `purity_checker` you also need to deploy the `rlp_decoder` Contract.
 On a production chain, an `rlp_decoder` contract is already deployed and vyper’s standard internal library knows it’s address and gives vyper contracts access to some functionality at that address.
 **When using a test chain, these helper contract must be deployed before the casper contract.**

-NOTE: these helper contracts are currently written in serpenat, so until they are converted to Vyper it is best to use the hardcoded transaction hex below.
+NOTE: These helper contracts can be deployed via the below pre-signed txs.
+Instructions for compiling and deploying via other methods will soon be available.

 #### Define Address & Transaction Hex
 ```bash